Board Member

 Read MoreWest Higginbothom, Secretary-Treasurer

-West Higginbothom Secretary-Treasurer Lee County Call: 870-295-0335 Email: whigginbothom@gmail.com Nominated By: Ag Council West Higginbothom is a third-generation farmer who returned to his family’s Marianna farm in 2009.
-When he graduated from the University of Arkansas, West wasn’t ready to return to farm life and his father encouraged him to try a…
+West Higginbothom Secretary-Treasurer Lee County Call: 870-295-0335 Email: whigginbothom@gmail.com West Higginbothom is a third-generation farmer who returned to his family’s Marianna farm in 2009.
+When he graduated from the University of Arkansas, West wasn’t ready to return to farm life and his father encouraged him to try a career outside of…

 Read MoreJohn Freeman

-John Freeman Lincoln County Call: 870-866-0003 Email: jff@centurytel.net Nominated By: Ag Council John Freeman’s passion for farming and his personal work ethic come from his dad.
-While in high school, John worked on the farm alongside his dad where he developed a strong appreciation for the hard work it takes to be…
+John Freeman Desha County Call: 870-866-0003 Email: john.freeman73@gmail.com John Freeman’s passion for farming and his personal work ethic come from his dad.
+While in high school, John worked on the farm alongside his dad where he developed a strong appreciation for the hard work it takes to be a farmer.…

 Read MoreDonald Morton Jr.

-Donald Morton Jr. Prairie County Call: 501-516-5724 Email: donald1581@hotmail.com Nominated By: Riceland Donald Morton Jr. never wondered about the path he would take.
+Donald Morton Jr. Prairie County Call: 501-516-5724 Email: donald1581@hotmail.com Donald Morton Jr. never wondered about the path he would take.
 Farming was a part of his past, and he wanted it for his future.
-A third-generation farmer, Donald started on his own in 1992 with 800 acres.
-After 25…
+A third-generation farmer, Donald started with 800 acres of his own land in 1992.
+After 25 years,…

 Read More